FRONT-research-group/CamaraLocationRetrieval/README.md

 1. Build and start service:
    `docker compose up --build`
 2. The service will be available at `http://localhost:8080`
+3. For *HTML Page*: `docker cp` the HTML file into your local host.

 ## API Documentation
 The **Camara Location Retrieval API** is documented in the [openAPI spec](https://github.com/FRONT-research-group/CamaraLocationRetrieval/blob/implement_camara_api_2/location_retrieval_openapi.yaml).\